grin-compiler/ghc-whole-program-compiler-project/README.md

    hadrian/build-stack -j
    ```
    **IMPORTANT:** use hadrian/build-stack

+4. **At this point you have a working GHC-WPC.**
+   The next steps are about the compilation of GHC-WPC tooling and the usage of GHC-WPC.

-4. Set the path to the local GHC-WPC build in the corresponding part of `./stack.yaml`.
+5. Set the path to the local GHC-WPC build in the corresponding part of `./stack.yaml`.
    change the following line to your GHC-WPC build path:
    ```
    extra-path: